 This one is obviously my fave, and you can customize it however you want!
 Spicier meats and cheeses like salami and pepper jack provide a bolder flavor, while more mellow varieties (ham and swiss, or Colby jack) offer a sweeter, more mild topping for your popcorn.

-Combine spices with your choice of oil and you’ll have an easy and healthy way to add some new flavors
+Combine spices with your choice of oil and you’ll have an easy and healthy way to add some new flavors to your snacking popcorn.

 Make it sweet!